Skip to main content

 )

-# Outer loop: evaluate the whole tuning process
+# Outer loop: evaluate the ENTIRE tuning process on held-out data

 outer_scores = cross_val_score(inner_cv, X, y, cv=5)